gabotronix/underpass/README.md

 **Pritunl Settings:**

 Once logged in to Pritunl, you will be asked to set a new admin username and password.
+Leave the rest of the settings to their defaults.
+Changing port `443`, for instance, may render Pritunl inaccessible.

 The first thing to do after setting the admin user is to add an `Organization` in `Users > Add Organization`.
 An `Organization` is simply a name that you want for your group.